Don't deduct home insurance, but ...

 The hazard policy you bought to cover damage from fires, tornadoes, hurricanes, winter storms and other disasters, as well as for more-routine mishaps, offers peace of mind.
 What it doesn't provide is a tax deduction for the insurance premiums.

-But if you meet some tax law guidelines, you can deduct private mortgage insurance, or PMI, on your 2012 tax return.
+But if you meet some tax law guidelines, you can deduct private mortgage insurance, or PMI, on your 2013 tax return.
 PMI is the insurance your lender requires you to buy if you don't put down a big enough down payment.
 PMI premiums are deductible as an itemized expense (it goes on Schedule A with your mortgage interest claim) as long as the mortgage insurance policy was issued in 2007 or later.
-This tax deduction is in effect through 2013.
+The 2013 tax year is the final one for this deduction unless Congress extends it.

 You also must meet income requirements.
 If your adjusted gross income is $100,000 or less (or $50,000 and you're married and filing separately), your full PMI premium amount is deductible.
 If you make between $100,001 and $109,000, the amount of PMI that you can deduct is reduced.
 And if your income is more than $109,000 ($54,500 married filing separately), you can't deduct PMI at all.